 Here’s how that compares to more traditional per-user pricing.
 Let’s say your firm has 10 lawyers each managing 20 files (200 active files, total).
 At $40/user/month, that would be $400/month.
 With Case.one, on the other hand, you’d pay just $119/month.

 Whether Case.one would be more cost effective for your firm, though, depends on your ratio of users to cases.

 In active development.
 As of March 2018, Case.one is barely a year old.
 So while it is “missing” features you might expect from law practice management software, many of those features are on the development road map.

 Mobile apps.
 There are no mobile apps yet, but the web app is mobile responsive so you can use it in the browser on your phone or tablet.

 User interface quirks.
 You can choose to have many actions in Case.one open a new tab/window in your browser (or, at your option, keep the same window).
 The new tab/window option is different than what you might be used to in other browser-based software.
 Some UI elements might take some getting used to if you are accustomed to common cloud software UI conventions.
 For example, each case has “participants” (i.e., in the case) and “users” (i.e., people who have access to the file in Case.one).
 And when a form field is blocked, it’s not always clear why.

 If you would save money under Case.one’s pricing structure, you probably owe it to yourself to give it a look.
-If you like the pricing and the software as-is, it might be worth sticking around while Case.one executes on its development roadmap.
+If you like the pricing and the software as-is, it might be worth sticking around while Case.one continues to execute on its development road map.